-Apple posts new notice of Samsung Galaxy Tab ruling on U.K. website, says original was "inaccurate"Alex Wagner - Senior News Editor
+Apple posts new notice of Samsung Galaxy Tab ruling on U.K. website, says original was "inaccurate"Alex Wagner - Deputy Managing Editor, News Desk

 A couple of days after a U.K. court of appeal ordered Apple to rewrite its notice of a recent ruling related to the designs of the Samsung Galaxy Tab and iPad, the company has indeed posted a new statement on its U.K. website.
 On the home page of Apple's U.K. site is a brief paragraph explaining that its previous statement was "inaccurate" and that it didn't comply with the Court of Appeal of England and Wales's order.
 The company also includes a link to its updated statement, which is similar to the one that Apple placed inside U.K. newspapers yesterday.
 The new notice from Apple's website can be found at the bottom of this post.